-Phone/fax numbers for every office and emails you will need: Your station, the investigative branches you deal with, the DA, any courts you will deal with, etc. Have them in your smartphone.
+Phone/fax numbers for every office and emails you will need: This should include your station, the investigative branches you deal with, the DA and any courts you will deal with.
+Have them on your smartphone.
 Make sure they are the phone numbers that get picked up, not the ones with voicemail.

 Required forms and a file to carry them in: This includes booking forms, vehicle tow slips and evidence submission forms.
 Waiting on forms or filling them out later only delays getting your job done.
 Have your paperwork ready.

-Gloves: Nitrile exam gloves, like the EMTs and paramedics wear.
+Gloves: Nitrile exam gloves like EMTs and paramedics wear.
 You don't want to be exposed to a suspect's bodily fluid and dirt.

 Being able to stop blood loss is critical, even in a large city with ambulance support minutes away.
 What happens in a rural sheriff's office where you have a deputy 30 miles from medical support?
 Be prepared!
 Amazon.com sells the North American Rescue Military Issue Combat Application Tourniquet for around $30.
 How much is your life worth?

-More than one pen: Sounds amateurish, but I've had to explain to more than one officer (including senior officers) they need a backup pen.
-Count on it, once you desperately need to write something down, your pen will fail.
+More than one pen: Sounds amateurish, but I've had to explain to more than one officer (including senior officers) that they need a backup pen.
+Count on it, as when you desperately need to write something down, your pen will fail.
 Personally I carry three in case someone stole (excuse me, borrowed) my second.

-Hand cleaner: We generally don’t deal with clean people and work like this is dirty.
-Mike Rowe, you’ve cleaned a sewer, but have you handled a homeless, mentally unstable person who hasn’t taken a shower since the Bush administration or a two week old dead body?
+Hand sanitizer: We generally don’t deal with clean people and work like this is dirty.
+Mike Rowe, you’ve cleaned a sewer, but have you handled a homeless, mentally unstable person who hasn’t taken a shower since the Bush administration or a two-week-old dead body?
 Get something that kills germs and use it.

 Map of your area: Again, have faith in technology.
 Have faith it will fail when you need it.
 Get a Rand McNally (rookies, ask the old dudes about it) or something similar and have it ready.